mickn277/MV5DevOps/projects/README.md

 # Projects

-These are individual projects for research projects and are only kept here as a reference of how to achieve certian tasks.
+These are individual projects for research and are only kept here as a reference for how to achieve certian tasks.

 ## Requirements (For all projects)